List · 14 minute read

 From $74/moCustomer messaging platform with AI support agent

 Intercom is primarily a customer support platform that also captures leads.
 Its AI agent Fin handles support conversations automatically.
-It works well as a live chat tool for SaaS products and ecommerce, but it is built around a shared team inbox model, not instant owner notification.
+It works well as a live chat tool for SaaS products and ecommerce, but it is built around a shared team inbox model, not an instant lead alert.

 Strengths